 3.)
-Then, click on 5 (or more) cards that have the same color.
-The game will automatically grey out the cards that can’t be vaulted.
+Then, click on 5 (or more) cards that have the same color, or 5 or more of the same card.
+The game will automatically grey out the cards that can’t be vaulted, which includes any Pack Pet card (shown in the top left of the screen).
 Then click the Vault button.
 These 5 cards do NOT need to be part of the same collection, they just need the same color background.
-Note that in the example below, 3 cards are from one collection, 1 is from a different collection, and the last one is from another different collection.
+Note that in the example below, 4 cards are from one collection, and 1 is from a different collection.
 Because they all have the same family color, they can all be vaulted together.

-In the example above, note that only banana-colored cards can be selected to Vault; if the player had clicked on a cherry-colored card instead, only cherry-colored cards would be available to Vault.
+In the example above, note that only cherry-colored cards can be selected to Vault; if the player had clicked on a banana-colored card instead, only banana-colored cards would be available to Vault.

 4.)
 A dialogue box will pop up that shows what collections the Vaulted cards each belong to, as well as your progress in those collections: